delphix/virtualization-sdk/docs/docs/Getting_Started.md

 ## Requirements

 - macOS 10.14+, Ubuntu 16.04+, or Windows 10
-- Python 2.7 (Python 3 is not supported)
+- Python 2.7 (vSDK 3.1.0 and earlier)
+- Python 3.8 (vSDK 4.0.0 and later)
 - Java 7+
-- Delphix Engine 6.0.7.0 or above
+- A Delphix Engine of an [appropriate version](/References/Version_Compatibility.md)

 ## Installation
 To install the latest version of the SDK run: